Exetel NBN Review: The Best Value NBN Standard Plus Plan

-Exetel NBN offers a wide range of nbn50 and nbn100 plans for residential and business customers.
+Exetel NBN offers a wide range of nbn50 and nbn100 plans for residential and business customers that compete with some of the best plans on the market.
 The internet service provider (ISP) entered the Australian telecommunications scene in 2007 with a unique proposition for broadband users: unlimited off-peak downloads.
 This decision was made in a bid to manage user bandwidth by encouraging heavier downloads outside of the network’s busier hours.

 These days, we’re swimming in unlimited data plans so on-peak/off-peak times don’t factor into pricing and data allocation as much.

 While Exetel NBN offerings are fairly par for the course, it does offer some fantastic introductory offers, flexible data options and the best value NBN Standard Plus plan on the market.

 If you’re not looking to stream Netflix in 4K, upload large videos, or live stream Fortnite on YouTube, you probably don’t need to fork out for Exetel NBN Premium internet (nbn100).
 Still, the NBN’s promise of speedier, sturdier broadband is appealing no matter what you’re using it for and Exetel offers the best value on the mid-tier Standard Plus NBN speed option (nbn50).

 Is Exetel NBN any good?